opener-project/installation-guide/src/guide.md

 # Preface

-This guide covers the various steps needed to get the different Opener components up and running.
+This guide covers the various steps needed to get the different OpeNER components up and running.
 It discusses the process of installing the various programming languages/environments needed, their required versions and so forth.